-Should You Set Up as a Company Limited by Guarantee in Singapore?
+Setting Up a Company Limited by Guarantee in Singapore

 In Singapore, non-profit organisations can conduct their activities through structures such as Companies Limited by Guarantee (CLGs), charitable trusts and societies.
 Some benefits of incorporating a CLG include limited liability and tax benefits.